Skip to main contentSkip to article

 Example 3 — West Clayton 2020-build detached at $1.78M

 4-bedroom 2,650 sq ft detached on a 4,800 sq ft small-lot, 2020 build, 1.2 km from the future Clayton Station (outside the 800m walkability radius but inside the corridor halo).
 Hazelgrove Elementary catchment, Clayton Heights Secondary feeder.
 PTT: 1% × $200K + 2% × $1.58M = $2K + $31.6K = $33.6K.
-Newly-built exemption: not applicable (above $1.15M partial-exemption threshold).
+Newly-built exemption: not applicable (above the $1.15M partial-exemption threshold).
 CMHC: not eligible (above $1.5M cap, so 20% down required: $356K).
-The station-walkability premium does not fully apply here, but the corridor halo and the newer construction quality drive the price.
+The station-walkability premium does not fully apply at this distance; the newer construction quality and corridor halo drive the price.

 Commute math — Highway 10, Fraser Highway, the future Clayton Station